binnes/Node-RED-Docker/README.md

 ## How to modify it ?

-This is a fork from https://github.com/binnes/Node-RED-Docker.
-Follow the documentation available here https://binnes.github.io/Node-RED-container-prod/ to tweak it to your needs.
+This is a fork from the official Node-Red repo.
+Follow official documentation to tweak it to your needs.